meireles/paper_template/README.md

   * [__bibtexlib:__](https://github.com/meireles/bibtexlib) A [`git subrepo`](https://github.com/ingydotnet/git-subrepo) of my centralized bibliography repository.
 This repo __evolves slowly__, and __shouldn't be written to__ from a `paper_template` instance (at least not very often).

-  * __quick\_fix\_bibtexlib__: A manuscript specific `.bib` that can be changed in whatever way I want.
-Complements `bibtexlib` since it it less restrictive and faster evolving.
+* __.misctmp__ hidden directory used for temporary files.
+For example, the word counting macros write files to it.

 ## Workflows

 This is a template and thus is meant to be instantiated.
-There are two ways I do this: 1) instantiaing it inside a research project like [scifi](https://github.com/meireles/scifi) (99% of the time), or 2) intantiating it directly, by 'forking' and cloning.
+There are two ways I do this: 1) instantiating it inside a research project like [scifi](https://github.com/meireles/scifi) (99% of the time), or 2) instantiating  it directly, by 'forking' and cloning.

 ### Workflow 1 (preferred)